Social Work

 Outcomes

-Social workers are in high demand, with an expected 78,300 job openings each year until 2030.
-The U.S. Bureau of Labor Statistics anticipates growth in areas such as health care, mental health and substance abuse services, and child and family care.
+Social workers are in high demand, with a median annual wage of $58,380 in 2023.
+Overall employment of social workers is projected to grow 7% from 2023 to 2033.
+Expectations are for 78,300 job openings each year until 2030.
+The U.S. Bureau of Labor anticipates growth in areas such as health care, mental health and substance abuse services, and child and family care.

 Join our standout alumni at: